The 12 Steps of Basketball Shooting Basics

 Backboard use means shooting high off the glass.

-Ball should hit backboard above rim level and drop DOWN into hoop.
+Ball should hit the backboard above rim level and drop DOWN into the hoop.

-The top-right and left-hand corner pf the box is the proper placement to make shot.
+The top-right and left-hand corner of the box is the proper placement to make the shot.

-Follow through of shooting process provides basketball with proper backspin for soft touch off the backboard.
+Follow-through of the shooting process provides basketball with proper backspin for soft touch off the backboard.

 Spin and “English” off Backboard

-Using “english” ball spin technique when shooting off the backboard is very useful, particularly when the window for a releasing a shot is tight, small, or contested.
+Using the “English” ball spin technique when shooting off the backboard is very useful, particularly when the window for releasing a shot is tight, small, or contested.

-Typically, the ball should hit high above rim on appropriate top corner of box.
+Typically, the ball should hit high above the rim on the appropriate top corner of the box.

-When using the far right or far left side of backboard english can be applied to place the ball further away than top corner of the box.
+When using the far right or far left side of the backboard English can be applied to place the ball further away than the top corner of the box.

-The english or spin allows the basketball to move a greater distance off the backboard to rim.
-The english or spin should be same direction as player wants ball to move.
+The English or spin allows the basketball to move a greater distance off the backboard to the rim.
+The English or spin should be in the same direction as the player wants the ball to move.